v12technology/fluxtion/docs/sections/gettingstarted/first_tutorial.md

   void setTicketSalesPublisher(Consumer<String> ticketSalesPublisher);
 }

-public interface LotteryGame {
+public interface LotteryMachine {
   void selectWinningTicket();
   void setResultPublisher(Consumer<String> resultPublisher);
 }
 {% endhighlight %}

-Our interfaces are simple and separate concerns logically, making the api simple to work with.
+Our interfaces separate concerns logically making the api simple to work with.
 The methods setTicketSalesPublisher and setResultPublisher connect the results of processing to output queues or a unit test.
 One of our goals is to make the logic easy to test with the minimum of infrastructure.